sourabhms66/Tourism_Revenue/README.md

 *CAGR Analysis:* Calculate the compounded annual growth rate (CAGR) for different districts.

 *Seasonality:* Identify seasonal trends in tourism for both domestic and foreign visitors.
-I utilized tools such as Python (Pandas, Matplotlib), SQL, and Power BI to derive these insights.
+I utilized tools such as Python (Pandas, Matplotlib), SQL, and Power BI to extract these insights.

 ## Tools Used
 Python (Pandas, Matplotlib): For data cleaning, merging, and visualization.